HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

-# Installing OpenSearch
+# Installing new Search

-If you want to leverage the capabilities of the OpenSearch based search, you can follow the steps described on this page to get the search configured.
+If you want to leverage the capabilities of the OpenSearch based Search, you can follow the steps described on this page to get the Search configured.

 ## Prerequisites

-To leverage the new search deployment, you need to have a DX deployment running inside Kubernetes.
+To leverage the new Search deployment, you need to have a DX deployment running inside Kubernetes.
 That deployment must at least contain DX Core, as it contains WCM and is used for ACL lookup.

-## Offered features
+## Offered features / Limitations

-At this current stage, the search provides the following functionality:
+At this current stage, the Search provides the following functionality and limitations:

 - WCM Crawling
 - Push API for use with WCM Content Sources
 - Search via REST API
+- The REST API request body size is limited to `5MB`
+- A search result is limited to 10,000 results

 ## Preparing your Kubernetes Cluster